OpenEvalProject/evals/manuscripts/elife-19804/v2/manuscript.md

 The upregulation of cardiac HAMP in mice fed an iron-deficient diet raises the possibility that it may be involved in protecting the heart in the setting of systemic iron deficiency.
 This hypothesis is supported by the finding that, when provided an iron-deficient diet, Hampfl/fl;Myh6.Cre+ mice exhibited a greater cardiac hypertrophic response than their Hampfl/fl littermate controls (Appendix 1—figure 2).

 Intracellular iron levels are dependent both on cellular homeostatic pathways and on systemic iron availability in plasma.
 Therefore, the interplay between the cardiac and the systemic HAMP/FPN axes is important in determining cardiomyocyte iron levels.
 Some insight into this interplay is gained from comparing systemic and cardiac mouse models of disrupted iron homeostasis.
-It is interesting that ubiquitous
+It is interesting that ubiquitous Hamp knockout (Lakhal-Littleton et al., 2015) and ubiquitous Slc40a1 C326Y knock-in mice (Appendix 1—figure 3), both models of systemic iron overload, do not develop the cardiac dysfunction seen in cardiomyocyte-specific Hamp knockout and cardiomyocyte-specific Slc40a1 C326Y knock-in mice.
+This suggests that, while upregulation of cardiomyocyte FPN under conditions of normal iron availability (cardiac-specific models described in this study) is detrimental to cardiac function, it is protective under conditions of increased systemic iron availability (systemic models).
+Previously, we also showed that deletion of cardiomyocyte FPN resulted in fatal cardiomyocyte iron overload, preventable by dietary iron restriction (Lakhal-Littleton et al., 2015).
+Together, our studies demonstrate that iron levels within cardiomyocytes are a balance between cellular iron efflux which is regulated by the cardiac HAMP/FPN axis, and systemic iron availability which is regulated by the systemic HAMP/FPN axis (Figure 5).

 ![Figure 5.](https://cdn.elifesciences.org/articles/19804/elife-19804-fig5-v2.jpg)

 **Figure 5.:** Cardiomyocyte iron content is determined by both systemic iron availability, which is regulated by liver HAMP, and by the cardiac HAMP/FPN axis, which regulates cardiomyocyte iron efflux.
 In the wild type heart, cardiac HAMP regulates the levels of cardiac FPN and iron release from cardiomyocytes.
 In this study, we have demonstrated that loss of cardiac HAMP (cardiac Hamp KO) or loss of cardiac HAMP responsiveness (cardiac Slc40a1 C326Y KI) result in cardiomyocyte iron deficiency due to increased cardiomyocyte FPN and iron release.
 Previously, we also demonstrated that loss of cardiomyocyte FPN caused cardiomyocyte iron overload.
 In these two sets of conditions, cardiomyocyte iron deficiency and cardiomyocyte iron overload cause cardiac dysfunction.
-We have also shown that upregulation of cardiac FPN occurs as a result of loss of either systemic HAMP or systemic HAMP responsiveness, and is protective against the otherwise detrimental effects of systemic iron overload.DOI: http://dx.doi.org/10.7554/eLife.19804.022
+We have also shown that upregulation of cardiac FPN occurs as a result of loss of either systemic HAMP or systemic HAMP responsiveness, and is protective against the otherwise detrimental effects of systemic iron overload.

 Iron overload is detrimental to cardiac health, as demonstrated by iron overload cardiomyopathy in hemochromatosis and thalassemia major patients (Gulati et al., 2014).
 Our model of cardiac iron homeostasis implies that the cardiac HAMP/FPN axis may have a modifying effect on the severity of iron-overload cardiomyopathy.
 Thus, it would be interesting to explore whether differences in the levels of cardiac FPN and HAMP, possibly due to different local stimulatory and suppressive signals (e.g local inflammation, local ischemia), explain the reported lack of concordance between the degrees of cardiac iron overload and liver iron overload in a significant proportion of hemochromatosis and thalassemia major patients (Anderson et al., 2001; Noetzli et al., 2008).